 Managing business relationships with creditors or suppliers

-Obviously it’s vital to get off on a good footing as you don’t want to start a business relationship where there is a lack of trust.
-However, it does generally take time to build up any significant degree of confidence so it’s important to tread carefully.
-Make sure you fully understand the ins and outs of the initial agreements with any creditors, state your intentions clearly and provide a comprehensive set of terms and conditions which secure your business interests and help to ensure that you don’t leave yourself exposed.
+It’s vital to get off on a good footing as you don’t want to start a business relationship where there is a lack of trust or confidence but it generally takes time to build a significant degree of confidence and trust.
+Make sure you fully understand the ins and outs of the initial agreements with any creditors, state your intentions clearly and use suitable terms and conditions to secure your business interests and minimise your legal exposure.

-Making sure that all relevant parties are kept in the picture about the state of your finances is better than trying to sweep things under the carpet.
-If you are late paying a bill or miss an instalment, your supplier or creditor is going to want to know why.
-Making a part payment in this type of situation can often give you some breathing space and allow you to get your finances in order.
+Keep all relevant parties in the picture about your financial state.
+Don't sweep things under the carpet.
+If you are late paying a bill or miss an instalment, your supplier or creditor will to want to know why.
+A part payment when late in paying may give you some breathing space so that you can try to get your finances in order.